 On Friday September 10, 2021, Pace celebrated the leadership and legacy of Dean Emerita Harriet R. Feldman, PhD, RN, FAAN with a ribbon cutting and formal dedication of Wright Cottage on the Pleasantville Campus as the Harriet R. Feldman Center for Doctoral Education in Nursing.
 The Center, generously allocated and renovated by the University for the College of Health Professions, houses administration, faculty, and staff of both programs, and provides a welcome space for students to conduct research, connect with their professors, and continue the leadership of the College of Health professions that is the legacy of Dean Feldman.

 PhD Student Receives Sigma Theta Tau Grant

-Student Kisha Thompson was awarded a $5,000 Sigma Theta Tau grant for her proposal "Reflection and and Resilience Influences that Support Survival in Young Black Men."
+Student Kisha Thompson was awarded a $5,000 Sigma Theta Tau grant for her proposal "Reflection and Resilience Influences that Support Survival in Young Black Men."

 Student Poster Presentation Slated For Pediatric Endocrinology Nursing Meeting

 PhD student Wen Hsing Yang has had an abstract accepted for a poster presentation on "An integrative review of an ecological approach to childhood obesity" at Pediatric Endocrinology Nursing Meeting 2021, held in March, 2021.